parallelworks/interactive_session/turbovnc/schrodinger-emed-onprem.md

-## Schrodinger Interactive Session
+## Schrodinger Maestro Interactive Session
-This workflow starts an interactive session for Schrodinger in a desktop environment.
+This workflow starts an interactive session for Schrodinger Maestro in a desktop environment.
 The services are started in the selected slurm partition using an sbatch command.

 #### Instructions